 The cancer paradigm is shifting and your oncologist may not even be aware yet.
 We know now that cancer is a metabolic disease.
 That is, cancer is caused by diseased mitochondria, the cellular organelles responsible for creating energy.
 Healthy mitochondria are able to create energy from a variety of sugar or fat fuels, using oxygen or not – but preferring oxygen.
 This adaptability is called metabolic flexibility.
 Cancerous cells, on the other hand, are only able to create energy using one method that uses sugar but no oxygen.
 This method is very inefficient and requires lots and lots of sugar.
 This fact, known as the Warburg Effect.
-This isn’t new knowledge – Otto Warburg won a Nobel Prize for the discovery in the 1931 and it’s the reason why PET scans work– it’s just something that cancer researchers stopped focusing on when DNA was discovered.
+This isn’t new knowledge – Otto Warburg made the discovery in the 1920s and later won a Nobel Prize for his work in cellular genetics.
+It’s the reason why PET scans work– it’s just something that cancer researchers stopped focusing on when DNA was discovered.
 Read more details on the science here.

 After sequencing the genome of over 10,000 tumors and failing to find a meaningful pattern that could lead to a true cure for cancer, some doctors and researchers remembered Warburg’s discoveries and focused on treatments targeting cancer’s unique metabolism.
 And they are working!